hitachi-nlp/FLD-corpus/README.md

 ## About this release
 This is version 2.0 of FLD corpora.
-See [the arXiv version of our paper](https://arxiv.org/abs/2308.07336) for details.
+See [the Appendix.H of our paper](https://arxiv.org/abs/2308.07336) for details.